Web indexing: extending the functionality of HTML Indexer

 Solutions

 HTML Indexer generates HTML code that is consistent (unlike some help authoring tools).
-That means it is straightforward to manipulate the generated HTML programmatically.
+Therefore, changing the generated HTML programmatically is simple.

 Figure 2 shows the index entries in HTML Indexer, and Figure 3 shows the generated HTML in a web browser.